ruifurtado/pdi-plugin-forexpredicton/README.md

 # pdi-plugin-forexprediction

-A kettle plugin to forecast and compare how a set of different FOREX markets will be in a near future.
+A kettle plugin to forecast and compare how a set of different FOREX markets will be in a near future. *Technical Analysis* is used as feature generator tool and *Spark ML lib* as the selected Machine Learning library.
 <br><br>
 ![dialog](https://user-images.githubusercontent.com/11192624/29817759-29d8a2fc-8cb1-11e7-9acd-d24494f51ebf.png)